All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What should I do if I see blood after the injection?

 A small drop of blood is completely normal.
 Apply gentle pressure with a cotton ball or gauze.
-This happens when the needle nicks a small blood vessel and does not affect the medication.
+This happens when the needle nicks a small blood vessel and doesn't affect the medication.

 Can I exercise after my injection?

 Yes.
-There is no restriction on physical activity after injecting tirzepatide.
+There's no restriction on physical activity after injecting tirzepatide.
 Some patients prefer to avoid intense exercise at the injection site for a few hours, but this is a personal preference.

 What happens if I inject into muscle instead of fat?